 The relative position of the EU vis-à-vis the US and Japan in 1992 was not fundamentally different from that in 1997.
 The EU performed worse in relation to Japan (employment) and the US (unemployment), as well as youth unemployment in relation to the US.

-Joint employment report Part II - Country fiches
+Part II - Country reports